 If you verbally report sexual harassment or retaliation the contacted person will document the facts of the incident in writing.
-This helps the individuals involved who may not recall the events as clearly after the passage of time.

 A trained investigator will promptly investigate all reports of sexual harassment and/or retaliation.
 This investigator may come from within your agency or may be assigned by the Office of the State Inspector General (OIG).